Annotation Configuration

 // Constructors, getters, and setters...}

-Note: For the auto-fill feature to work properly, you need to configure the corresponding auto-fill handler in MyBatis-Plus’s settings and ensure that the relevant insert and update methods are defined in the Mapper interface corresponding to the entity class.
+Please note that for the auto-fill feature to work properly, you need to configure the appropriate auto-fill handler in your MyBatis-Plus configuration and ensure that the corresponding insert and update methods are defined in the Mapper interface for your entity class.

 select